SemTiOne/odys/docs/examples/basic_dispatch.md

 rises and falls again toward evening.
 The important detail is that the available solar capacity does not have to match the panel's maximum rating.
 The plant may be able to produce up to 150 MW in principle, but at each timestep the actual limit is whatever the solar resource allows.
+During peak hours the available capacity reaches 125 MW, well above the 70 MW load.

 The ccgt is simpler: we treat it as fully available during the selected period, so it can produce up to its nominal capacity in every timestep.
 That gives the